evmts/tevm-monorepo/docs/reference/contract.md

 ### ContractOptions

 Optionally pass in contractOptions to override defaults such as the address.
-Address will default to the deployment address configured via the [Forge plugin](../plugin-reference/forge.md) or [Hardhat plugin](../plugin-reference/hardhat-plugin.md)
+Address will default to the deployment address configured via the [Forge plugin](../plugin-reference/forge.md)

 - **Type:**